-After having registered the review title, authors are strongly invited to visit the Cochrane Collaboration website where the following can be downloaded:
+After having registered the review title, authors are strongly invited to visit the main Cochrane website where the following can be downloaded:

 - General information on the Cochrane Collaboration and the Cochrane Group.

-- Hard copy of the Cochrane Handbook for Systematic Reviews of Interventions.
+- Access to Cochrane Handbook for Systematic Reviews of Interventions.

 - Cochrane Style Guidelines.

-Authors are also encouraged to attend a training events at their local Cochrane Centre / Online covering systematic review preparation before beginning their review protocol.
+Authors are encouraged to attend a training events covering systematic review preparation at their local Cochrane Centre / Online, before beginning their review protocol.

 Authors are welcome to contact the editorial base at any stage if they wish to discuss problems with other experienced authors.